nrucel/youtube-subscriber-tool/README.md

 e-mail başlık:  nrucel ig tools key<br />
 e-mail içerik: giriş için eposta, şifre ve Ad soyad.<br />

-**ENG:** With this tool, you can do instagram login, followers increase and liking.
+**ENG:** With this tool you can duplicate your youtube subscriber.
 In order to use this script, you will need a key given by me.
 With this key the system will run smoothly.
 The system is based on api.
 No proxy required.
 <br /><br />
 **How do I get the key?**<br />
 Send an e-mail to nurullahcelik@yandex.com.<br />